Categories

 Temperament

 Koi are typically very social, peaceful fish.
 You have probably seen koi in a local koi pond and noticed that they have no personal space issues.
-Several koi can be clustered around one another or even right on top of each other with no infighting to be seen!
+Several koi can be clustered around one another or even right on top of each other with no fighting to be seen!

 Size